RIR360/development/journal/2025/march.md

 - Sleep is really important but it's so hard to have good sleep for devs.
 - **XGBoost** is really an amazing classification model for work.
 - XG Boost uses gradient descent to predict porbability from a lot of decision trees.
+- XG Boost gives you more than 80% accuracy if you provide enough data (~1M)